 To be eligible for a certification examination – which tests knowledge on all solid organ transplants – candidates must have completed the following requirements:

-- Certified Procurement Transplant Coordinator (CPTC): Candidates must have completed 12 months of work experience as a vascular organ procurement coordinator.
+- Certified Procurement Transplant Coordinator (CPTC®): Candidates must have completed 12 months of work experience as a vascular organ procurement coordinator.

-- Certified Clinical Transplant Coordinator (CCTC): Candidates must have completed 12 months of clinical vascular organ coordinator work experience.
+- Certified Clinical Transplant Coordinator (CCTC®): Candidates must have completed 12 months of clinical vascular organ coordinator work experience.

-- Certified Transplant Preservationist (CTP): Candidates must have completed 12 months of work experience in organ preservation (though organ preservation does not have to be the full time work responsibility).
+- Certified Transplant Preservationist (CTP®): Candidates must have completed 12 months of work experience in organ preservation (though organ preservation does not have to be the full-time work responsibility).

-The application and instructions are provided in the ABTC Candidate Handbook.
+More details are provided in the ABTC Candidate Handbook.

 Application Submission and Test Administration

-Apply for an ABTC Certification exam
+Apply for an ABTC Certification exam (First-time exam takers only)

 Special Accommodations Form